DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### Adults & Teens
-Borrow iPads with apps focused on [cooking](/catalog/work/43932 "Cooking iPad") and [meditation](/catalog/work/43933 "Meditation") (Zen) from the Welcome Desk.
-Or if you want a [general iPad](/catalog/work/89368 "General iPad") for work, borrow one from the Help Desk on the Lower Level.
+Borrow a [general iPad](/catalog/work/89368 "General iPad") from the Help Desk on the Lower Level.

 </div>
 </div>